 Canadian Bushplane Museum

 Each of the planes has been restored thanks to the staff and volunteers of the museum.
 Some have come to them battered, torn, and even burnt to a crisp.
-You can see them working in the back on their latest projects while you admire the finished vessels.
+You can see volunteers working in the back on their latest projects while you admire the finished vessels.
 There are even a few you can go inside!
 From versatile aircrafts like the DHC-2 Beaver to one of a kind experimental planes like the Macgregor MG-65, there are so many stories housed under one roof.

 Ermatinger Clergue National Historic Site

 Here you can learn the fascinating history of Sault Ste Marie from its days as a small fur trading post.
 While wandering its halls you’ll get a glimpse of what pioneer life was like.
 The Clergue Blockhouse stands next to the Ermatinger house.
 Relocated to the site in 1996, served as the home of industrialist Francis Hector Clergue from 1894 – 1908.
 Both buildings house pristine artefacts, many of which belonged to Ermatinger and Clergue.

-Day 3: Lake Superior Coastal Drive
+Day 4: Lake Superior Coastal Drive

 Exploring Lake Superior Provincial Park

 You’ll be driving through Lake Superior Provincial Park, so if you plan on stopping and exploring at all within the park’s boundary (which you should be!), head to the visitors’ centre to pay your entry fee.
 You’ll want to visit either way as they have a great exhibit there showcasing the history of Lake Superior and the area.
 Read about how the Group of Seven traversed Algoma Country to paint the gorgeous landscapes, and the horrors of the Edmund Fitzgerald as Lake Superior took the lives of the 29 men on board.